brendt/stitcher.io/src/content/blog/2020-11-17-the-nullsafe-operator.md

 $order = new <hljs type>Order</hljs>();
 ```

 Here we have an `<hljs type>Order</hljs>` object which has an optional relation to an `<hljs type>Invoice</hljs>` object.
-Now image we'd want to get the invoice's number (if the invoice isn't null).
+Now imagine we'd want to get the invoice's number (if the invoice isn't null).
 You could do this both with the null coalescing operator and the nullsafe operator:

 ```php
 <hljs prop>var_dump</hljs>($order-><hljs prop>invoice</hljs>?-><hljs prop>number</hljs>);